Search Results for

 image-20230602133857800

-To import the Data collection configs, first, click on the Import button to open the Import Data collection Configs dialog
+To import the Data collection configs, first click the Import button to open the Import Data collection Configs dialog.

 Next, select a JSON file to import (multiple selection is not supported).
-After selecting the file, click on the Import button to import the rules from the JSON file.
-If you do not want to execute the import process, click on Cancel button.
+After selecting the file, click the Import button to import the rules from the JSON file.
+If you do not want to run the import process, click the Cancel button.

-If the imported data collection config has the same name to an existing one in the Data collection configs page, the existing one will be overridden by the new one.
+If the imported data collection config has the same name as an existing one on the Data collection configs page, the existing one is overridden by the new one.

 Export the Data collection configs